ArtS/arts.github.com/_posts/2014-05-22-add-coins-pocket-to-a-mighty-wallet-a-diy-adventure.md

 ![Final result][4]

-And voila, a [bad-ass wallet][5] with a toight like a toiger coins pocket!
+Voilà, a [bad-ass wallet][5] with a toight like a toiger coins pocket!

 [1]:/img/tyvek/1-cut.png
 [2]:/img/tyvek/2-cut-coins.jpg